KeepBitcoinFree-org/ZEC-Zepio-ColdStorage/README.md

+# ZEC - Zepio Cold Storage
-#ZEC & Zepio cold storage on on a password protected, AES encrypted, hidden volume, cold storage USB
+### on a password protected, AES encrypted, hidden volume, cold storage USB

 This is a method to store your ZEC wallet on a password protected, AES encrypted, hidden volume, cold storage USB.
 This guide will use Mac or Windows & the Zepio wallet which will can run a full ZEC node and utilize shielded addresses.
-This guide can also be found at: https://github.com/jigsawcrew/ZEC-Zepio-ColdStorage

 When I first installed the ZECwallet & then Zepio on my desktop, I was unsettled that the wallet was not protected with a password or seed phrase.
 The wallet file being stored on my local machine is all anyone needs to access my ZEC.
 I also have a ledger but I'm unable to use shielded addresses or run a full node using it, among other hardware/software issues.

-###What you'll need (the hardware/software I will be focusing on):
+## What you'll need (the hardware/software I will be focusing on):
 1. Computer - Windows or Mac
 2. ZEPIO wallet software - https://zepiowallet.com/ (ZECWALLET also works)
 3. VeraCrypt encryption software - https://www.veracrypt.fr/en/Downloads.html